sportsprophecyapp-cloud/spaeventrooms/HOW_TO_PLAY_TUTORIAL.md

 - Prediction modal opening
 - Modal header "Make Prediction"

-**Narration:** "Click 'Make Prediction' to place your bet on the outcome."
+**Narration:** "Click 'Make Prediction' to make your prediction on the outcome."

 ---